Emer722/Portfolio/Longevity/README.md

 + For females: The increase in life expectancy at birth for the top countries is **0.22 years**, while for the bottom countries, it's **0.60 years**.
 Similarly, the increase in life expectancy at age 60 is **0.16 years** for the top countries and **0.11 years** for the bottom countries.

 ### How do the top and bottom countries in life expectancy at birth and at age 60 compare in terms of food and living conditions?
-This includes factors such as access to basic drinking water, obesity rates, average protein supply, and minimum dietary energy requirements.
+In this analysis, I collected factors such as access to basic drinking water, obesity rates, average protein supply, and minimum dietary energy requirements from FAO to evaluate the living conditions in different countries.
+I used Python for the analysis and Power BI for the visualization.

+### Results:

+####